“No matter how far back Ned searched in the brittle yellowed pages, always he found the gold yielding before the coal.”

 Hair-do’s and dont’s…- What’s the jist of this?

 GRRM is the God: his world, his rules. – seriously, real world scientific rules do not apply.

 Targaryens mixes who look Targaryen yet have “identity issues” – the question and challenge of personal identity is huge in Martinworld, which includes A Song of Ice and Fire.

 Hair-do’s and dont’s…

 Hair color in A Song of Ice and Fire (ASOIAF), as well as ALL of George RR Martin’s stories, is wildly important.
-From false colors, to honey-colored, to the shades of white, grey, and silver, it is a clue not to be underestimated.
+From false colors, to honey-colored hues, to shades of white, grey, and silver, it is a clue not to be underestimated.
 There seems to be a formula that the first born child of a Targaryen+non-Targ mix parentage always physically favors the non-Targ parent, while the second born and subsequent children are a little more of a mix of both.

 This is done for literary purposes; to be able to hide a certain child/ren in plain sight.